nikolaystrikhar/gutenberg-forms/readme.txt

 The following are some of the main features, but there's more which you need to checkout by installing the plugin.

-* No Bulky Form Builder - Build Forms Directly in Gutenberg Editor
+* No Bulky Form Builder - Build Forms Directly in Gutenberg Editor.
-* Easy Form Layouts using builtin Form Columns Block
+* Easy Form Layouts using builtin Form Columns Block.
-* Create Multi-Step / Multi-Page Forms Easily
+* Create Multi-Step / Multi-Page Forms Easily.
-* Conditional Logic - Show/hide fields conditionally
+* Conditional Logic - Show/hide fields conditionally.
 * Form Entries - Form Entries are recorded in the database and accessible via WordPress admin.
 * Use Forms Anywhere - You can create standalone forms using Gutenberg and use it anywhere using a shortcode.
 That Gutenberg Forms compatible with any WordPress page builder.
 * Form Templates - We have started creating useful form templates to let you get started building your desired form faster.
-* Calculator Forms - Create basic or complex calculations
+* Calculator Forms - Create basic or complex calculations.
+* Dynamically populate field values via URL parameters.
+* Hidden field type with dynamic value tags.
-* Spam Protection - Google reCaptcha Integration
+* Spam Protection - Google reCaptcha Integration.
-* Email Notification Builder - Create a custom email notification content
+* Email Notification Builder - Create a custom email notification content.
-* Form Styles - Form & Field blocks come with different styles. (you can add yours as well)
+* Form Styles - Form & Field blocks come with different styles. (you can add yours as well).
 * Responsive Forms - The forms you create are fully responsive.
-* Import/Export Forms - Do it the same way you do with any Gutenberg block
+* Import/Export Forms - Do it the same way you do with any Gutenberg block.
-* More features you will find out while using the plugin
+* More features you will find out while using the plugin.

 = Add-ons & Integrations =